 There hasn’t been a new hair loss drug approved in twenty years.
-But, a number of European companies are hot on the case, and are getting tantalizingly close to the breakthrough that is hoped for by many patients.
+But a number of European companies are hot on the case and are getting tantalizingly close to the breakthrough that many patients hope for.

 With body dysmorphia magnified by the omnipresent digital world, psychiatrists have increasingly linked the onset of male and female pattern baldness to mental health conditions ranging from anxiety to even depression.

-“The number of patients waiting for new treatment options is huge,” said Jan Alenfall, CEO of Follicum, a Swedish biotech whose lead candidate hair loss treatment is currently in phase II clinical trials.
+“The number of patients waiting for new treatment options is huge,” said Jan Alenfall, Chief Scientific Officer at Follicum, a Swedish biotech working on treatments for hair loss and diabetes.

 “Transplantation is an invasive method and as such it is also associated with infections.
 In addition, many patients tend to require more than one transplant since the process of hair loss generally continues.
 Recently a lot of high-quality research from several academic groups has generated a lot of interest.”